text Protocol

 fwrite($client, $buffer2);

 The text protocol is very simple and easy to use.
-If developers need their own protocol, such as transmitting data to a mobile app or communicating with hardware, they can consider using the text protocol, which is very convenient for development and debugging.
+If developers need their own protocol, such as transmitting data with a mobile app or communicating with hardware, they can consider using the text protocol, as it is very convenient for development and debugging.

 require_once __DIR__ . '/Workerman/Autoloader.php';